How to Plan a Multigenerational Trip

 3. Delegate travel tasks

 So you’ve decided where you are headed, now it’s time for vacation planning.
-Is there someone in the group that wants to do the majority of the work or do you want to delegate planning your multigen vacation?
+Is there someone in the group that wants to do the majority of the work or do you want to delegate planning your multigen trip?

 If you decide to delegate, split up the tasks.